 Car insurance covers a car.
 Homeowners insurance covers a home.
-Life insurance covers your life (more or less).
+The life insurance death benefit covers your life (more or less).
 So, one would assume renters insurance covers the apartment you are renting …

 1. Wait … renters insurance doesn’t cover my actual apartment?